makandra/spreewald/README.md

       Then I should see an element ".panel"
       Then I should not see an element ".sidebar"
       Then I should see the an element ".twitter-timeline"

-  We recommend to [define a `selector_for` method](https://github.com/makandra/spreewald/blob/master/examples/selectors.rb) in `features/support/selectors.rb`
-  so you can refer to the selector in plain English:
+* **Then I should (not )?see an element for ...**

+  Check that an element with the given [selector alias](https://github.com/makandra/spreewald/blob/master/examples/selectors.rb) is present on the page.

+  Example:

       Then I should see an element for the panel
       Then I should not an element for the sidebar Then I should see an element for the Twitter timeline

-* **Then I should (not )?see an element for ...**

 * **Then I should get a text response**